Brief: An in-depth article that covers almost all the questions around using PPA in Ubuntu and other Linux distributions.

 - sudo apt-get install <package_in_PPA> <– This command installs the package.

 You see that it is important to use the command sudo apt update or else your system will not know when a new package is available.
+Ubuntu 18.04 and higher versions automatically run the update to refresh the list of packages but I cannot vouch for other distributions.
+It’s a good practice to run this command.

 Now let’s take a look at the first command in a bit more detail.